JudeSoh/CFM-23/README.md

 # CFM-23
-Exploratory analysis and first attemps for the CFM 23 ENS DataChallenge
+Exploratory analysis and first attempts for the CFM 23 ENS DataChallenge

+In Explanatory analysis, you will find some data exploration as well as some light attempts.